A web browser doesn’t just download a web page; it also has to show

 statement, y + VSTEP

-edge of the character, so that character that are halfway inside the
+the character, because characters that are halfway inside the viewing

-Scrolling should now be pleasantly fast, and hopefully well within
+Scrolling should now be pleasantly fast, and hopefully close to the

 and draw